Learning how to write SEO optimized content is not easy. If it were, every blog post would be number one.

 These numbers are the result of the analysis of competitive content scores and word counts.
 It serves as a guide when optimizing your SEO content.

-Notice in the bottom right corner, content optimization has a target score of 37, and a goal of 1072 words.
-Above that, there are three tabs: Live Feed (currently displayed), Research, and Compete.
+Notice that for this topic the target Content Score is 42 and the target word count is 2,688.
+Below that, there are three tabs: Live Feed (currently displayed), Research, and Compete.

 Research and Compete are mini versions of their app forms.
 When creating new material using Research in Optimize , you don’t have to input a URL to get a suggested distribution of related topics.